autorope/donkeydocs/docs/guide/robot_sbc/setup_raspberry_pi.md

 depending on the version.
 The latest Donkey Car version is 5.x and requires 64-bit Raspberry Pi OS Bookworm.

-If you're using an older version of Donkey Car, like 4.X then you need to use the older Raspberry Pi OS (Raspian) version Buster, jump to those instructions [here](#step-1-flash-operating-system).
+If you're using an older version of Donkey Car, sucbh as 4.X, then you need to use the older Raspberry Pi OS (Raspian) version called Buster.
+Jump to those instructions [here](#step-1-flash-operating-system).

 Tub data, car templates, etc are compatible between the two versions as well